PhilBertrand/SSG_Paper2016/README.md

 ## Sensitivity Analyses
 1) `sens_GD()` : R code for performing the sensitivity analysis reported in the manuscript "Sex-Specific Graphs: Relating Group-Specific Topology to Demographic and Landscape Data".
 The code calculates variability in genetic diversity estimates (*Ae*; Kimura & Crow, 1964) through different scenarios of sampling intensities.

 1) `sens_topology()` : R code for performing the sensitivity analysis on topology reported in the manuscript "Sex-Specific Graphs: Relating Group-Specific Topology to Demographic and Landscape Data".
 The code calculates variability in eigenvector centrality centralization score through different scenarios of node removal.
-Note that this code could also be applied on different network metrics such as conditional genetic distance (cGD; Dyer *et al*., 2010).
+Note that this code could also be applied on different network metrics such as conditional genetic distance (*cGD*; Dyer *et al*., 2010).

 ### References